I Poured My Fury Upon Them

 A Sermon on Ezekiel 36:16-18Read more

-The Bible's message is whole, and it is always the same.
-The Gospel must start with the doctrine of sin; the first announcement is the fact that God hates, judges, and punishes sin–something we cannot be understand or wish away.
+The Bible’s message is whole and it is always the same.
+The gospel must start with the doctrine of sin.
+The first announcement is the fact that God hates, judges, and punishes sin—something that cannot be understood or wished away.
 Because God is God, He must pour forth His fury on sin.
 How can a God of love pour forth fury?
-From sin to salvation, we cannot take one without the other.
-Christ died to cleanse us, but we must first know from what.
-We cannot understand the facts of history without embracing the wrath of God against sin.
-"Do we have any faint conception of the holiness of God?"
-Listen in as Dr. Martyn Lloyd-Jones addresses our ignorance of God and the depth of our sin in the face of His holiness.
-"It is a fearful thing to fall into the hands of a Living God."
-Learn that the worst punishment is to be thrown out of God's presence and blessing.
-To be left to yourself is to be without hope–this is Hell.
-But, there is hope in Christ!
+Christ died to cleanse, but people must first know from what they must be cleansed.
+One cannot understand the facts of history without embracing the wrath of God against sin.
+In this sermon on Ezekiel 36:16–18 titled “I Poured My Fury Upon Them,” Dr. Martyn Lloyd-Jones addresses the depth of individual sin in the face of God’s holiness: “It is a fearful thing to fall into the hands of a living God” (Hebrews 10:31).
+Learn that the worst punishment is to be thrown out of God’s presence and blessing.
+To be left to oneself is to be without hope—this is hell.
+But there is hope in Christ.
 The warning has been given and the punishment is absolutely just.
-Where do you stand before the holiness of God today?

 Additional Scripture Translations

 Ezekiel 36:16-18, New American Standard Bible (NASB)

 16Then the word of the Lord came to me, saying, 17“Son of man, when the house of Israel was living on their own land, they defiled it by their ways and their deeds; their way before Me was like the uncleanness of a woman in her impurity.
 18Therefore I poured out My wrath on them for the blood which they had shed on the land, because they had defiled it with their idols.

 Ezekiel 36:16-18, King James Version (KJV)